The limitless First Incompleteness Theorem: The structure

-\section{The structure $\langle {\sf D_T}, \leq_T\rangle$}
+\section{The structure $\langle {\sf D_T}, \leq_{\sf T}\rangle$}

-In this section, we examine the structure $\langle {\sf D_T}, \leq_T\rangle$.
+In this section, we examine the structure $\langle {\sf D_T}, \leq_{\sf T}\rangle$.
 Hanf shows that there is a finitely axiomatizable theory in each recursively enumerable tt-degree (see \cite{Rogers87}).
 Feferman shows in \cite{Feferman57} that if $A$ is any recursively enumerable set, then there is a recursively axiomatizable theory $T$ having the same Turing degree as $A$.
-In \cite{Shoenfield 58}, Shoenfield improves Feferman's result and shows that if $A$ is not recursive, then there is an essentially undecidable theory with the same Turing degree.
-Shoenfield's theorem is used throughout this paper.
+In \cite{Shoenfield 58}, Shoenfield improves Feferman's result and shows that if $A$ is a non-recursive RE set, then there is an essentially undecidable theory having the same Turing degree as $A$.

-\begin{theorem}[Shoenfield, \cite{Shoenfield 58}] If $A$ is recursively enumerable and not recursive, there is a recursively inseparable pair $\langle B, C\rangle$ such that $A$, $B$ and $C$ have the same Turing degree. \end{theorem}

-\begin{theorem}[Shoenfield, \cite{Shoenfield 58}] Let $A$ be recursively enumerable and not recursive.
-Then there is a consistent axiomatizable theory $T$ having one non-logical symbol which is essentially undecidable and has the same Turing degree as $A$. \end{theorem}
+\begin{theorem}[Shoenfield, \cite{Shoenfield 58}] Suppose $A$ is a non-recursive RE set.
+Then: \begin{enumerate}[(1)] \item there is a recursively inseparable pair $\langle B, C\rangle$ such that $A$, $B$ and $C$ have the same Turing degree; \item there is a consistent axiomatizable theory $T$ having one non-logical symbol which is essentially undecidable and has the same Turing degree as $A$. \end{enumerate} \end{theorem}